python/devguide/patch.rst

 ----------

-If this is a patch in response to a pre-existing issue on the `issue tracker`_, attach the patch to the issue.
+If this is a patch in response to a pre-existing issue on the `issue tracker`_, attach the patch to the issue; use the ``Choose File`` button on the tracker web page for the issue to upload your patch file.
 Please provide any details about your patch that would be relevant to the discussion of the issue or your patch.

 If this is a patch for an unreported issue (assuming you already performed a